hello-world-dot-c/MagicNixie/README.md

 |PWM1  |D6     |D4         |GPIO2  |

 ## Conflicts
 Older versions of NCS314 had PWM2 and PWM3 signals that together with with PWM1 controlled the red/green/blue LEDs for illumination but here, only PWM1 is used to control all individually addressable SK6812-Mini LEDs together.
+### IR signal
-The only remaining conflict is the IR signal on the Arduino D2 pin which is connected to D14 and SDA.
+The IR signal is connected to the Arduino D2 pin which with the WeMos board is connected to D14 and SDA.
 To resolve this, I had to isolate the D2 pin on the WeMos.
 Alternatively, one can also remove the IR receiver on the Nixie shield.
+### Arduino-D1/GPIO1 (Tx)
 Arduino-D1/GPIO1 (Tx) is connected to the debugging USB UART and to the optional GPS module.
-Right now this would be a conflict even with no GPS module connected.
+Even without the GPS module connected, you can only use it for the debugging UART.

 ## Free signals
 The only available unused signal is D6/GPIO12 (MISO).
 We could wire this to the shield's IR signal if we needed remote support.

-## Building and Using
+## Building and using
 * [Install PlatformIO](https://platformio.org/install)
 * Clone the repository, open it in PlatformIO
 * Edit config.h and platformio.ini to make adjustments for your network environment and hardware